 4. Understand the Importance of the Personal Inventory Section

-There are four sections on the Postal Exam 473.
+There are four sections on the test.
 The Personal Inventory section is self-administered and can be taken from your computer at home.
 However, if you do not pass this section of the exam you will automatically fail the entire test and you will not be invited to take the remaining sections of the exam.
 The Personal Inventory section is also pretty ambiguous and when it comes to the questions.
 There’s really no “right” or “wrong” answers because this section evaluates your personality and work experience.
 But it’s important that when you’re taking this section of the exam to take your time when you’re reading the question and answers and make sure you choose the best possible answer.
 You’ll be given 236 questions, divided into three sections that you must complete within 90 minutes.

-5. Don’t Wait to Take the Exam
+5. Don’t Wait to Take the USPS Exam

 After you receive your email to take the remaining sections of the exam, assuming that you did well on the Personal Inventory section, you only have 7 days to complete the remainder of the exam.
 It’s important to make sure that as soon as you receive the email to continue with the exam that you schedule your exam immediately and take it within those 7 days or you could lose your chance at that position.